mdn/content/files/en-us/web/api/bluetoothremotegattserver/getprimaryservice/index.md

 ### Parameters

 - `bluetoothServiceUUID`
-  - : A Bluetooth service universally unique identifier for a specified device.
+  - : A Bluetooth service universally unique identifier for a specified device, that is either a 128-bit UUID, a 16-bit or 32-bit UUID alias, or a string from the list of [GATT assigned services](https://github.com/WebBluetoothCG/registries/blob/master/gatt_assigned_services.txt) keys.

 ### Return value